sderosiaux/react-stack-step-by-step/README.md

 ## How to use it

 `eslint` gives us the command of the same name in `./node_modules/.bin/eslint`.
-It just takes the folder to lint in parameter such as :
+It just takes in parameter a folder or a file on which we want to apply some linting such as :

 ```shell
 $ ./node_modules/.bin/eslint src